stackitcloud/stackit-cli/docs/stackit_postgresflex_backup_list.md

 ## stackit postgresflex backup list

-Lists all backups which are available for a specific PostgreSQL Flex instance
+Lists all backups which are available for a PostgreSQL Flex instance

 ### Synopsis

-Lists all backups which are available for a specific PostgreSQL Flex instance.
+Lists all backups which are available for a PostgreSQL Flex instance.

 ```
 stackit postgresflex backup list [flags]